Do babies really need tummy time? And what do you do if your baby hates tummy time? Should you just let your baby cry during it instead?

-After doing tummy time consistently, you will be amazed to see your baby start to lift their head and look around.
+After doing it consistently, you will be amazed to see your baby start to lift their head and look around.

 Struggling with newborn sleep?
 This post may help –> How to Establish Good Sleep Habits Straight From Birth

-If you’re already at the point that your baby hates tummy time, it probably does no good to suggest starting tummy time early as you’re likely past that point.
+If you’re already at the point that your baby hates tummy time, it probably does no good to suggest starting it early, as you’re likely past that point.

 Change How You Think About Tummy Time

 It might sound strange to think about starting tummy time as soon as you get home from the hospital.
 After all, a brand new baby isn’t going to be playing on their tummy.